 Using Online Pools

-Lab manager Brad Turner is available to Johnson College of Business professors and PhD students to help facilitate studies using online subject pools including Amazon Mechanical Turk, Prolific Academic, and Qualtrics Panels.
+Lab manager, Mary Ross, is available to Johnson College of Business professors and PhD students to help facilitate studies using online subject pools including Amazon Mechanical Turk, Prolific Academic, and Qualtrics Panels.
 The lab can also help with bespoke research support for specialized panels, longitudinal studies, and programming challenges.

 Request a Study

 To request lab support in running an online study, email BSLAdmin@cornell.edu with your research needs.
 In order to make any purchases on the behalf of your research team, an approved Business Expense Request Tool (BERT) is required.
 Additionally, please include the following information in your study request email:

 - Description: Optional one or two sentences describing what question types or material the participant may encounter in your survey.